 The second one is a bit more nuanced.
 I’ve found that the more rural or remote a property gets, its value (not necessarily its market value, but its demand within the auction) decreases.
 A possible reason for this is that these properties are a long way from where most buyers are.

-In my case, I wouldn’t have time to sell such a remote parcel of land to a buyer who won’t likely go out of their way for it unless they really want a plot of land in that particular area.
+In my case, I wouldn’t have time to sell such a remote parcel of land to a buyer who won’t likely go out of their way unless they want a plot of land in that area.
 It’s not impossible, but not likely either.

 With that in mind, is a tax deed auction even worth it?
 Here’s what I learned.